Ivangorod: Period of the Russian Tsardom

-The fortress, established in 1492 during the reign of Ivan III of Moscow, took its name (literally: Ivan-town — gorod in Russian means "town" or "city") from that of the Tsar.
+As part of the Swedish Empire

 Between 1581 and 1590 and from 1612 to 1704, Sweden controlled the area.
 Ivangorod was granted town privileges and administered as a Russian township under the Swedish Empire (who conquered it in 1612 from boyar Teuvo Aminev) until 1649, when its burghers were ordered to remove to a Narva suburb.
 In 1617 Russia and Sweden signed the Treaty of Stolbovo, which placed the area under Swedish sovereignty.
 Russia reconquered it during the Great Northern War in 1704.
 Despite other changes in territory and sovereignty, Ivangorod was considered an administrative part of the town of Narva from 1649 until 1945.
-In 1780, Ivangorod, together with Narva, was included into Narvsky Uyezd of St. Petersburg Governorate.
+In 1780, Ivangorod, together with Narva, was included into Narvsky Uyezd of Saint Petersburg Governorate.
 In 1796, Narvsky Uyezd was abolished and merged into Yamburgsky Uyezd.

+As part of the Russian Empire

+After the end of the Great Northern War the military significance of Ivangorod Fortress gradually waned.
+The town lost the status of an independent locality and came to be considered a suburb (forstadt) of Narva.
+In 1708, Tsar Peter the Great introduced a new administrative division under which the cities of the North-West, including Narva with Ivangorod, were placed in the Ingermanland Governorate, which in 1710 was renamed Saint Petersburg Governorate.

+In the 19th and first half of the 20th centuries it was most often mentioned in documents and old-timers’ reminiscences as the “Ivanov side” of Narva.

+In July 1917, Narva district, including Ivangorod, voted in referendum to join recently formed Autonomous Governorate of Estonia.
+The city was captured by the Imperial German Army during World War I after the Russian Army abandoned the local fortress.

+Estonian period

+During the Estonian War of Independence (1918–1920), the newly independent Republic of Estonia established control over the whole of Narva, including Ivangorod, in January 1919, a move which Soviet Russia recognized in the 1920 Treaty of Tartu.

+According to 1922 data, Ivangorod (at that time a district of Narva) had a population of 7,000, 42% of whom were Estonians.

+In 1937, Narva and Ivangorod (as a district of Narva) hosted the first Russian Choral Festival (see also Estonian Song Festival), dedicated to the 100th anniversary of the death of Alexander Pushkin.
+Performances by choirs, soloists, and orchestras took place at the Narva Public Assembly, the “Harmony” club, the Ivangorod Fire Society, and at the People’s House of the Woolen Manufactory.
+More than 15,000 spectators attended the festival.